DID YOU KNOW?

 Population Density: 2010 and 2040

 Our sample group represents typical demographics, so it’s made up of five men and five women.
 Two of us are under 18 and two are over 65 years old.
 Six of us fall somewhere in the middle, however trends indicate we are aging as a population.

-Of our friends, eight are white, one is black and one is of another race.
+Of our friends, seven are white, one is black and two are of another race.
 Two of our ten friends identify as Hispanic or Latin-American, a group that has grown significantly in the region in the past 25 years.